+Optional Courses

+ELTR 170 = 2 credits

+ELTR 171L = 1 credit

+ELTR 173 = 2 credits

+ELTR 174L = 3 credits

+ELTR 175 = 2 credits

+ELTR 176 = 3 credits

+ELTR 296 = 1-6 credits

+ELTR 297 = variable

+CSE 101 or higher

+RESPIRATORY THERAPY

+Associate of Science Degree in Respiratory Therapy

+Program Description

-RESPIRATORY THERAPY Associate of Science Degree in Respiratory Therapy Program Description Respiratory care is an Allied Health Profession, specializing in diagnostic testing, therapeutic treatment and critical care support for patients suffering from life-threatening or chronic cardiopulmonary diseases.
+Respiratory care is an Allied Health Profession, specializing in diagnostic testing, therapeutic treatment and critical care support for patients suffering from life-threatening or chronic cardiopulmonary diseases.
 Under medical direction, Respiratory Therapists assess and treat patients, monitor and evaluate cardiorespiratory function, perform diagnostic testing and maintain life-support systems for patients in critical care settings.
-The curriculum includes classroom, laboratory and supervised clinical instruction covering cardiorespiratory anatomy, physiology and pathophysiology, therapeutic treatments, cardiopulmonary diagnostic technology, critical care and life-support technology for adults, children and infants, respiratory home care, and pulmonary rehabilitation.
-The TVI Respiratory Therapy program is accredited by the Commission on Accreditation of Allied Health Educations Programs (CAAHEP) and the Committee on Accreditation for Respiratory Care (CoARC), and prepares graduates for the Certification (CRT) and Registry (RRT) credentials by the National Board for Respiratory Care (NBRC) and for Licensure (RCP) by the State of New Mexico Respiratory Care Board.
-Career and Advancement Opportunities Graduates of the TVI Respiratory Therapy program are employed by acute care hospitals, transitional care hospitals, home healthcare agencies, skilled nursing homes and cardiopulmonary rehabilitation centers within New Mexico and throughout the nation.
-The TVI program has a 100% placement rate for its graduates.
+The curriculum includes classroom, laboratory and supervised clinical instruction covering cardiorespiratory anatomy, physiology and pathophysiology, therapeutic treatments, cardiopulmonary diagnostic technology, critical care and life-support technology for adults, children and infants, respiratory home care and pulmonary rehabilitation.
+The CNM Respiratory Therapy program is accredited by the Commission on Accreditation of Allied Health Educations Programs (CAAHEP) and the Committee on Accreditation for Respiratory Care (CoARC) and prepares graduates for the Certification (CRT) and Registry (RRT) credentials by the National Board for Respiratory Care (NBRC) and for Licensure (RCP) by the State of New Mexico Respiratory Care Board.

+Career and Advancement Opportunities

+Graduates of the CNM Respiratory Therapy program are employed by acute care hospitals, transitional care hospitals, home healthcare agencies, skilled nursing homes and cardiopulmonary rehabilitation centers within New Mexico and throughout the nation.
+The CNM program has a 100% placement rate for its graduates.
 Graduates can attain specialty credentials through employment training in specialized areas of cardiopulmonary care.
 They are also encouraged to continue education toward a bachelor of science degree in Respiratory Therapy, general science, education or management to pursue leadership positions in the field.

+Special Requirements

-Special Requirements Students are responsible for meeting prerequisite liberal arts courses, being admitted to TVI as a Respiratory Therapy major, establishing a TVI GPA of 2.0 or better and completing the "Petition Process" for selection to begin the core Respiratory Therapy courses.
-Selection is based on the number of prerequisite and required liberal arts courses completed and the date of declared major in Respiratory Therapy.
-Once admitted to these core courses, students pay a program fee of \$100 to cover the cost of the uniform, stethoscope, name tag, hospital parking permits and preventative lab tests in case of needle stick or other exposure to bodily fluids.
+Students are responsible for meeting prerequisite arts & sciences courses, being admitted to CNM as a Respiratory Therapy major, establishing a CNM GPA of 2.0 or better and completing the "Petition Process" for selection to begin the core Respiratory Therapy courses.
+Selection is based on the number of prerequisite and required arts & sciences courses completed and the date of declared major in Respiratory Therapy.

+Once admitted to the RT core courses, students pay a program fee of \$100 to cover the cost of the uniform, stethoscope, name tag, hospital parking permits and preventative lab tests in case of needle stick or other exposure to bodily fluids.
 Students will also pay an ACLS certification fee of \$10 and a program fee of \$125 during the final term of the program to cover the cost the National Board assessment tests.
-Students must have a physical exam and a completed health form with evidence of current immunizations (PPD, DTP, MMR and hepatitis B) before beginning clinical coursework.
-Students are required to provide proof of CPR certification by the American Heart Association at the health provider level prior to beginning clinical experiences.
-This requirement may be met by completing HLTH 102.
-Students will be required to undergo a routine drug screen and may be required to undergo a criminal background check at their own expense.
-Students are required to provide documentation from a licensed healthcare provider that they can safely lift a minimum of 50 lbs. prior to beginning their clinical experience.
-All Health, Wellness & Public Safety Division courses required for graduation must be taken for a traditional grade of A, B or C. For Health, Wellness & Public Safety courses offered only for credit/no credit/no credit, a grade of credit (CR) must be earned.
-A grade of C or better in all liberal arts courses is required for graduation.
-Graduation Policy Health, Wellness & Public Safety Division students must graduate under the current catalog. - □ Pre- and corequisites are listed in course descriptions and are subject to change with each new catalog.
-It is the student's responsibility to meet the pre- and/or corequisites in effect for the term in which a course is taken, regardless of the catalog under which the student entered or will graduate.
-Students may be stopped from enrolling or may be disenrolled if pre- or corequisites are not met. - ☐ Students who have successfully completed courses that no longer exist from previous catalogs will be accommodated.
-Contact the department at (505) 224-4111 for more information.
-Contact Information Program information is available from the Academic Coordinator, John Blewett, (505) 224-4138, jblewett@tvi.edu, or Clinical Coordinator Charles Fatta, (505) 224-4128, cfatta@tvi.edu, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Information sessions covering the petition and selection process and the Respiratory Therapy career opportunities are scheduled monthly during the year.
-Dates and times for these sessions can be obtained by calling the Health, Wellness & Public Safety Division information hotline at (505) 224-4161.
+Students interested in certain Health, Wellness and Public Safety Division programs must be in good physical and psychological health.
+Some programs require documentation of a recent health screening from a licensed healthcare provider confirming the ability to safely perform program specific activities and lift a minimum of 50 pounds.
+Reasonable accommodations are made for those students with disabilities.
+However, some disabilities may prohibit students from completing program specific competencies or gaining employment.